Event FAQ

 The difference?
 A hackathon often ends up in a lot of code that isn’t used beyond the event.
 We have people actively using our codebases!
 It feels very different to have a client/stakeholder excited to use your work and helping to direct what we do.

-Tickets are on sale now!
-Grab yours today!
+Registration is open now!
+Grab your ticket today!
 Our last one was so fun.
 Tell all your #rubyfriends!

 Oops, I Bought My Ticket and Now I Can’t Go.
 Will You Please Refund/Transfer?